jkr-codee/automationtrial/README.md

 - Makes a call to RestAPI, deserialize the JSON data to Domain entity and then do some tests

 ## Software Requirements
-### Supported Version
-#### Supported Operating System
 Windows 10
-#### Supported Visual studio
 Microsoft Visual Studio 2017
-#### Others
--Selenium: Web Browser automation
+Selenium: Web Browser automation
--Specflow: BDD Tool
+Specflow: BDD Tool
--Restsharp: Rest API Client
+Restsharp: Rest API Client
--Nunit: Test runner
+Nunit: Test runner
--Newtonsoft.JSON: For deserialization REST data to domain entity
+Newtonsoft.JSON: For deserialization REST data to domain entity
--log4net: For generating logs
+log4net: For generating logs
--Pickle: For live report generation of
+Pickle: For live report generation of

 ## Coverage #
 ### Login